Kebalepile/handwritten_digits/README.md

 - **Model Saving and Deployment**: After training, the model is saved as an HDF5 file (`mnist_model.h5`) and can be downloaded for future use or deployment in applications requiring digit recognition.

+## Handwritten Digits Recognition API

+### Features

+- **Rate Limiting**: The API limits requests to 50 per hour and 200 per day to manage server load and prevent abuse.

+### Usage

+- Ideal for integrating digit recognition capabilities into web applications or services.
+- Provides a RESTful endpoint (`/predict`) to receive images of handwritten digits in JSON format and returns predictions.

+### Benefits

+- Demonstrates practical implementation of CNNs for real-world applications.
+- Enables seamless integration with frontend applications for real-time digit recognition.

 ## Usage

 - This project is ideal for understanding the basics of image classification using deep learning, specifically for recognizing handwritten digits.